chamudika-pallewela/SpendScope/README.md

 4. **Export Reports**: Download PDF or CSV reports for your records
 5. **Track History**: View all your previous uploads and analyses

 ---

-**Analyzr.AI**: Transform your bank statements into financial insights with the power of AI.
+**Spently**: Transform your bank statements into financial insights with the power of AI.